saghul/twisted-pyuv/README.rst

 This is an experimental project to test pyuv's capabilities with a big framework such as Twisted.
-It still doesn't implement all it's features, but sockets are working :-) It doesn't currently support Windows, even though pyuv does, this will be added in the future.
+It still doesn't implement all it's features, but sockets are working :-)

 Using it